WordPress GZIP Compression Guide

-Enable GZIP compression for WordPress in order to make your page load faster in an easy method and keep your website running at top speed, learn in this guide how to activate it.
+Enable GZIP compression for WordPress to make your page load faster in an easy method and keep your website running at top speed, learn in this guide how to activate it.

-If you’ve been working with computers for any real length of time, you’ll likely already be familiar with compression.
-For those who aren’t: a compression is a super-useful tool for grouping a bunch of files into one considerably smaller (and more easily transportable) file — which, for websites, translates into significantly faster page load times.
-In this article, I’ll take a look at how to gzip compression works and how you can enable it on your own WordPress-powered website.
+If you’ve worked with computers for any time, you’ll likely already be familiar with compression.
+For those who aren’t: compression is a super-useful tool for grouping a bunch of files into one considerably smaller (and more easily transportable) file.
+Which, for websites, translates into significantly faster page load times.
+In this article, I’ll look at how to gzip compression works and how you can enable it on your WordPress-powered website.

 What is it?

-Before moving on to how to implement it, let’s first take a look at what compression means and how it can help.
+Before moving on to how to implement it, let’s first look at what compression means and how it can help.

 Here’s some HTML code to make the text within it display in bold: